ScottXTra/instaCSharp/README.md

 # instaCSharp 📸
-A C# API Library For Instagram Automation
+A C# API Library For Instagram Automation Using Selenium

 Current Features:
   - Auto login